Azure/Azure-Sentinel/Solutions/Cyware/Playbooks/Send_Incident_To_Cyware_Orchestrate/README.md

 - `LogicAppLocation`: The location of your Logic App instance.
 - `COWebHookURL`: The Webhook URL provided by Cyware Orchestrate for incident intake.
-- `connections_azuresentinel_connectionId`: The connection string for Azure Sentinel.
+- `connections_azuresentinel_connectionId`: The connection string for Microsoft Sentinel.
 This requires creating a connection resource in your Azure environment.

 Refer to the `azuredeploy.parameters.json` as an example.
 Ensure to replace the placeholders with actual values relevant to your setup.

 ## Usage

-Once deployed and configured, the Logic App listens for Azure Sentinel alerts based on the triggers defined in the `azuredeploy.json`.
+Once deployed and configured, the Logic App listens for Microsoft Sentinel alerts based on the triggers defined in the `azuredeploy.json`.
 When an alert triggers, it automatically sends the incident details to the specified Cyware Orchestrate Webhook URL for further action.

 ## Customization